-I do still obviously have a fair idea of the main events happening in the world, through overhearing conversations or when an article pops up randomly on my Instagram feed, and of course I’m still going to get involved in big world events such as voting or protesting, but I don’t actively search out what is going on, or allow myself to have it unwittingly fed into my eyes and ears anymore unless I’m consciously and selectively choosing to allow it.
+I do still obviously have a fair idea of the main events happening in the world, through overhearing conversations or when an article pops up randomly on my Instagram feed.
+Of course I'm still going to get involved in big world events such as voting or protesting.
+It's just not I don't actively search out what's going on, or allow myself to have it unwittingly fed into my eyes and ears anymore unless I'm consciously and selectively choosing to allow it.

-Essentially it’s a mental clean out, similar to how we do for our bodies when we decide to re-evaluate the food we’re putting in our mouths and reduce the amount of crap and processed food we consume to improve our physical health, the same goes for being conscious of what you are seeing and hearing, and the volume of it, to ensure we are in the best mental health aswell.
+Essentially it's a mental clean out, similar to how we do for our bodies when we decide to re-evaluate the food we're putting in our mouths and reduce the amount of crap and processed food we consume to improve our physical health.
+The same goes for being conscious of what you're seeing and hearing and the volume of it, to ensure we're in the best mental health as well.

-I now make the effort to watch good news, make-you-smile videos when I can (and finding a couple of minutes to also watch videos of pandas going about their day always hits the spot too).
-Here is a heartwarming one if you need a pick me up.
-You are welcome!
+I now make the effort to watch 'good news make-you-smile' videos when I can (My personal favourites are any videos of pandas going about their day).
+Here's a heartwarming one if you need a pick me up.
+You're welcome!

-This news detox isn’t permananent.
-This change won’t be for the rest of my life, although I currently don’t have an end date in mind of when I want to ‘switch back on’ to the world.
-But I do know this is going to be a good and very long detox, and its just what I need.
+This news detox isn't permanent.
+This change won't be for the rest of my life, although I currently don't have an end date in mind of when I want to 'switch back on' to the world.
+But I do know this is going to be a good and very long detox, and it's just what I need.

 I care about the our planet, our world and the people and animals on it.

 But for me to be able to give my energy to other things I want to achieve in life this is a necessary detox.